-Using TCPView To Find Programs Using Your Internet Connection
+How To Use TCPView To Find Programs Using Your Internet

-Windows already includes the Netstat command line program to interrogate TCP/UDP endpoints but TCPView provides a far more informative and easy to read subset of the same information.
+Windows already includes the Netstat command line program (which is quite complex and can interrogate TCP/UDP endpoints) but TCPView provides a far more informative and easy to read subset of the same information.

 Right clicking a Process presents several options: